Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 A natural question to ask when considering whether to adopt a new version of the library is what the benefits of doing so would be.
 As Azure Form Recognizer has matured and been embraced by a more diverse group of developers, we have been focused on learning the patterns and practices to best support developer productivity and add value to our customers.

 There are many benefits to using the new design of the `azure-ai-formrecognizer (3.2.x)` library.
-This new version of the library introduces two new clients `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` with unified methods for analyzing documents and provides support for the new features added by the service in API version `2021-09-30-preview` and later.
+This new version of the library introduces two new clients `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` with unified methods for analyzing documents and provides support for the new features added by the service in API version `2022-06-30-preview` and later.

 New features provided by the `DocumentAnalysisClient` include:
-- One consolidated method for analyzing document layout, a prebuilt general document model type, along with the same prebuilt models that were included previously (receipts, invoices, business cards, ID documents), and custom models. ***As of 3.2.0b3, a prebuilt read model was added to read information about pages and detected languages.
-A prebuilt model to analyze U.S. W-2 tax documents was also added with the following model ID: `prebuilt-tax.us.w2`.***
+- One consolidated method for analyzing document layout, a prebuilt general document model type, a prebuilt read model to get text detection and detected languages, along with the same prebuilt models that existed previously (receipts, invoices, business cards, ID documents) plus more new prebuilt models that can be seen [here][fr-models], and custom models.
 - Models introduced in the latest version of the library, such as `AnalyzeResult`, remove hierarchical dependencies between document elements and move them to a more top level and easily accessible position.
 - The Form Recognizer service has further improved how to define where elements are located on documents by moving towards `BoundingRegion` definitions allowing for cross-page elements.
 - Document element fields are returned with more information, such as content and spans.

 New features provided by the `DocumentModelAdministrationClient` include:
 - Users can now assign their own model IDs and specify a description when building, composing, or copying models.
+- Users can specify the algorithm used to build the custom model through the required `build_mode` parameter on `begin_build_model()`.
+See more about `build_mode` [here][https://aka.ms/azsdk/formrecognizer/buildmode].
 - Listing models now includes both prebuilt and custom models.
 - When using `get_model()`, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.
 - Ability to get information from model operations that occurred in the last 24 hours.